Aluminum pans can be recycled. Aluminum is one of the most recyclable materials, as it can be recycled indefinitely without losing quality.

 - Check if your community has a curbside recycling program that accepts aluminum.
 If so, you can place the pan in your recycling bin on the designated pickup day.

-- If your community does not have curbside recycling, you can bring the pan to a recycling center.
+- You can bring the pan to a recycling center if your community does not have curbside recycling.
 You can search online or call your local waste management company to find the nearest recycling center that accepts aluminum.

 - The pan will be sorted and processed with other aluminum items at the recycling center.
 It will be melted down and formed into new products, such as aluminum sheets or blocks.